sicknesz/midea-humidifier-card/README.md

 1. Control of all applicances mode (Set, Smart, Continuous, Dry)
 2. Control the 3 preset mode for the fan (Silent, Medium, Turbo)
-3. Warn user when tank is full
+3. Warn user when tank is full, defrost is happening or filter needs to be change/installed

 ## TODO

 1. add a toggle ion icon button
-2. add the 2 others possible cause of warning (defrosting, air filter need to be changed)
+~~2. add the 2 others possible cause of warning (defrosting, air filter need to be changed)~~
 3. Fix the cards editor
+4. Fix any bugs left

-## Installation instructions : Coming soon
+## Installation instructions : Coming soon (very soon !)

 Customize to suit your needs and contribute it back to the community